William Holly

 William Holly is the president and founder of Patton Real Estate which is a commercial real estate firm headquartered in his birthplace of Coral Gables, Florida, United States.
 Holly has earned many awards and recognition in the commercial real estate business including the 'Entrepreneur of the Year Award' by the Greater Miami Chamber of Commerce (GMCC) in 2007.

 Early life and education

 William Holly was born on October 7, 1968, in Coral Gables, Florida.
-His father John Hayes Holly, Jr. was an ophthalmologist in Miami and graduated from the Leonard M. Miller School of Medicine at the University of Miami, and his mother, Herta Deichmann Holly was an attorney who graduated from the University of Miami School of Law.
+His father John Hayes Holly, Jr. was an ophthalmologist in Miami, and graduated from the Miller School of Medicine at the University of Miami, and his mother, Herta Deichmann Holly was an attorney who graduated from the University of Miami School of Law.
 Holly holds dual bachelor's degrees in history and a Bachelor of Science in international affairs from Florida State University and Louisiana State University.
 Holly and his wife Allison Moore Holly reside with his family in Coral Gables, Florida with their three children.